Login or Register to make a submission.

 Results

-• Use appropriate tables and figures according to the study design and its nature with limits of 4, each.
+• Use appropriate tables and figures according to the study design.

 • No reference to previous literature is allowed in the Results section.